-Get a quote in less than 60 seconds – not weeks or months.
+Get a quote in minutes – not weeks or months.

 Designed for startups, backed by A+ rated reinsurer, Munich Re.

 Minimal questions – no equity ownership or financial statement details needed.

 Premium credits for startups with top VCs and select financial partners.

 Embroker’s vision is to empower business leaders to take the risks that will allow their businesses to thrive.
 For startup founders, there is no insurance product better aligned with that vision than directors and officers coverage (D&O).
 D&O protects founders and their executive teams from the risk inherent in making decisions as a company leader.
 Without this type of protection, starting a company, or serving on its board would entail significantly more personal financial risk than it already does.

 Before Embroker, the insurance market for startups left much to be desired – too many intermediaries taking a cut, which resulted in opaque pricing, an application process that required sharing sensitive and time-sucking documents – like projected financials and updated cap tables – and a timeline that took weeks.

 We’ve built an entirely new, more evolved way for startup founders to protect themselves and their businesses by purchasing D&O, as well as employment practices and fiduciary liability insurance.
 Our program provides market-leading coverage and is fully backed by Munich Re, one of the world’s leading reinsurers.
 Coverage can be found in minutes and at stellar prices.